General Argyres-Douglas Theory: AD points from 6d theory

 \subsubsection{Irregular representations for theories of class ${\cal S}$}

 There is another type of possible isomorphism coming from looking at the 3d mirror symmetry.
 Perhaps the the most surprising discovery is that all the theories defined using the sphere with regular punctures can be realized using the irregular singularity.
-Moreover, the realization is not unique and there are more than one irregular singularity realization.

-Let's first study the $SU(2)$ with four flavors in some detail and then give a full story later.
-This theory has a six dimensional construction found by Gaiotto: it is simply realized by compactifying six dimensional $A_1$ theory on a sphere with four regular punctures.
+Moreover, the realization is not unique.
+Let's study the $SU(2)$ with four flavors in some detail and then give a full story later.
+This theory has a six dimensional construction found by Gaiotto: it is a sphere with four regular punctures of $A_1$ theory.
 The three dimensional mirror is quite simple and is depicted in figure. \ref{4f}a.

-Now we want to ask whether we could find an irregular representation for this theory.
-Obviously, we need to start with the higher rank theory with the irregular singularity such that the 3d mirror is the same.
+This same theory has lots of irregular realizations.
 First, let's look at the rank $3$ realization by looking at the three dimensional mirror in the way depicted in figure. \ref{4f}b.
 This view means that we have a full regular puncture and an irregular puncture with two full Young Tableaux.
-If we arrange the mirror as the in figure. \ref{4f}c, then this is a rank $4$ realization, one has a regular singularity with partition $[2,2]$ and an irregular singularity with two full Young Tableaux.
-Rank $5$ representation is found by decomposing the mirror as in figure. \ref{4f}d.
-There is just one irregular singularity and three Young Tableaux with partition $Y_3=[3,2],~Y_2=[2,1,1,1],~Y_3=[1,1,1,1,1] $.
-Finally, there can be a rank $6$ representation such that the only irregular singularity has partition $Y_3=[4,2],~Y_2=[2,1,1,1,1],~Y_3=[2,1,1,1,1] $, which is shown in figure. \ref{4f}e.
+If we arrange the mirror as the in figure. \ref{4f}c, then this is a rank $4$ realization: One has a regular singularity with partition $[2,2]$ and an irregular singularity with two full Young Tableaux.
+Rank $5$ representation is found by decomposing the mirror as in figure. \ref{4f}d: There is just one irregular singularity with three Young Tableaux whose partitions are $Y_3=[3,2],~Y_2=[2,1,1,1],~Y_3=[1,1,1,1,1] $.
+Finally, there can be a rank $6$ representation such that the only irregular singularity has partitions $Y_3=[4,2],~Y_2=[2,1,1,1,1],~Y_3=[2,1,1,1,1] $, and the 3d mirror decompostion is shown in figure. \ref{4f}e.

 In fact, there is another irregular singularity construction whose three dimensional mirror is not known.
-But we could find it using the linear quiver $SU(2)-SU(4)$, the $SU(4)$ group is not conformal, it is shown in \cite{Nanopoulos:2010zb} that the six dimensional construction requires two irregular singularities on the Riemann sphere, and the tail $SU(2)-4$ is described by an irregular singularity with the structure
+Our finding is based on the linear quiver $SU(2)-SU(4)$, and here the $SU(4)$ group is not conformal.
+It is shown in \cite{Nanopoulos:2010zb} that the six dimensional construction requires two irregular singularities on the Riemann sphere, and the tail $SU(2)-4$ is described by an irregular singularity with the structure

-and a $SU(4)$ full puncture, we conjecture this is another rank 4 realization of the $SU(2)$ theory with four flavors.
+and a $SU(4)$ full regular singularity.
+We conjecture this is another rank 4 realization of the $SU(2)$ theory with four flavors.